Our VAT service will support your business in any VAT number relate issues throughout European Union law.

-We will keep your VAT documents at safe place up to five years.
-FZCO Accountants is an international specialising in VAT filings service provider.
+VAT service provide registration of VAT service in UK and EU countries.
+We keep your documents at safe place up to five years for your VAT service.
+FZCO Accountants is an international specialising in HMRC VAT returns service provider.
 Our basic services involve to obtain a tax compliance in EU member states.
 We can verify invoices, claiming VAT on mileage and transactions, submitting returns, intrastat declarations, submitting VAT refund applications.
 We can fiscal represent at foreign tax offices.

 How much is the UK VAT accounting threshold?